Princeton’s undergraduate Program in Environmental Studies (ENV) welcomes students from all disciplines who share an interest in the environment.

 PEI’s associated and visiting faculty represent a community of expert researchers and dedicated educators who encourage and mentor students to pursue rigorous and practical environmental research.
 As part of the core curriculum, PEI offers several introductory laboratory courses, which combine field study with laboratory exercises to provide novel, hands-on experiences in the study of environmental issues.
 The ENV 200B and ENV 201B labs fulfill the University’s science and technology with lab distribution requirement (STL).
 Several upper level courses include opportunities for students to conduct fieldwork abroad at research stations including field sites in Kenya, Bermuda, and Panama.

 Students may elect to earn a Certificate in Environmental Studies by pursuing a prescribed combination of core and upper level courses as well as preparing a senior thesis that includes an environmental dimension.
-Beginning in the fall 2013, students in the certificate program may pursue either a generalist course of study or one of five specialist tracks: (1) Biodiversity and Conservation, (2) Climate and Energy, (3) Earth Systems, (4) Environmental Policy, and (5) Environment and Water.
+Beginning in October 2017, students in the certificate program may pursue either a generalist course of study or a specialist track in environmental science and engineering.

 PEI provides a variety of opportunities for students to engage in independent research through internships, senior theses, and the scholars program.
 The Internship Program offers hands-on research experiences on campus and in the field through the summer months.
 Funding is available through PEI to support independent research with connections to junior or senior independent work.
 The PEI Environmental Scholars Program rewards students who have shown exceptional promise in their academic coursework and in select summer research apprenticeships.